-Any pre-existing hydrological model can be made more Interoperable (part of FAIR) by adding the BMI Interface as explained in Section 3.5.
+Any pre-existing hydrological model can be made more Interoperable (part of FAIR (Wilkinson et al., 2016)) by adding the BMI Interface as explained in Section 3.5.
 The following hydrological models, or model suites, are currently integrated, or being integrated, into the online eWaterCycle platform for use by all hydrologists:

 - PCR-GLOBWB 2.0 (Sutanudjaja et al., 2017)

 - wflow (Schellekens et al., 2020)

 - Hype (Lindström et al., 2010)

-- LISFLOOD (Van Der Knijff et al., 2010)
+- 205 LISFLOOD (Van Der Knijff et al., 2010)

 - TopoFlex HBV (Gao et al., 2014)

 - MARRMoT (Knoben et al., 2019)

 - WALRUS (Brauer et al., 2014).

 Future models and frameworks that will be added by the eWaterCycle project team include GlobWat (Hoogeveen et al., 2015), SUMMA (Clark et al.) and mHM (Samaniego et al., 2021).
-These models differ greatly in underlying hypotheses of hydrological processes, methodologies applied, and are implemented by different communities using different programming languages.
+These models The models already in eWaterCycle and those still to be added differ greatly in underlying hypotheses of hydrological processes, methodologies applied, and are implemented by different communities using different programming languages.
 The eWaterCycle platform removes technological barriers for these communities to work together more easily.